Sainsbury Formula Media Planning Calculator

 The term "reach" refers to the number of unique individuals who are exposed to a marketing message or campaign over a specific period of time.
 An advertising reach calculator uses various factors such as audience demographics, media channels, and budget to estimate the potential reach of a marketing campaign.

-Reach calculators can be used for various marketing channels, including television, radio, print, outdoor advertising, and digital media.
+Reach calculators can be used for various marketing channels, including television advertising, radio advertising, newspaper advertising, outdoor advertising, and digital advertising.
 They help marketers to plan and optimize their campaigns by providing estimates of the potential audience size and demographic profile.

 Reach calculators are particularly useful for digital marketing campaigns, where the reach can be measured more precisely than in traditional media.
 They can provide insights into the potential reach of a campaign on various digital platforms, including social media, search engines, and display advertising networks.